karstengresch/awesome-jboss/readme.md

 [FeedHenry](http://feedhenry.org/) - A mobile backend-as-a-service solution.
 Implemented in Node.js, fully-fledged with API management, web based screen development, monitoring, security, push notifications.
 It's definitely worth a try and unfortunately a bit overseen especially in the iOS community.

+[JBoss Forge](forge.jboss.org) - Scaffolding framework - Allows you creating an entire Java EE app by just providing entity and comfigrational imformation, either at the command line or in JBoss Developer Studio.
+Reminds me of the discontinued (?)
+Spring Roo.

 ### Red Hat
 [JBoss Enterprise Application Platform (EAP)](http://www.redhat.com/en/technologies/jboss-middleware/application-platform) - Basically the licensed and supported WildFly offering from Red Hat.